halyna2300/Layoffs_Project/README.md

 SELECT * FROM duplicate_cte WHERE row_num > 1;
 ```

+-- Checking for duplicates in a specific company
 ```sql
 SELECT * FROM layoffs_staging WHERE company = 'Oda';
 ```

+-- Removing duplicate records from the dataset
 ```sql
 WITH duplicate_cte AS (
     SELECT *, ROW_NUMBER() OVER (